 Applications for data are initiated on submission of a project-specific application form to email@example.com.
 This includes the ODR data request form and the requisite supporting evidence.

 Each application will be acknowledged and receipted and given a unique reference number on submission of a data request.
-The ODR will manage the application as a project, with an ODR officer coordinating the process and ensuring that all relevant issues are handled appropriately.
+The ODR will manage the application as a project, with an ODR data access and confidentiality manager coordinating the process and ensuring that all relevant issues are handled appropriately.

 The ODR will conduct an initial review of the validity of the request and provide an estimated cost and indicative timescales for delivery following receipt of the application.
 Estimated times are based on the complexity of the request but on average the ODR aims to facilitate a request within 60 working days.